 Allow to thaw overnight in the fridge and you’ll have perfect, make ahead lemon bars!

 Can you leave lemon bars at room temperature?

-Since this dessert is technically a custard, you should not leave them out for extended periods of time; especially in hot weather or in the sun.
-They will be fine to sit out at for a few hours, but for safety, store them in the fridge.
+You should not leave them out at room temperature for extended periods of time, especially in hot weather or in the sun.
+They will be fine to sit out at for an hour or so, but for food safety, store them in the fridge.